Dreams of Gold: The Mel Fisher Story: Background

 During the making of the movie, Cliff Robertson was approached by Mel Fisher himself, telling him he had a map and they would meet again.
-Both Robertson are pictured in George Walter Born's Historic Florida Keys: An Illustrated History of Key West & the Keys, with Robertson holding a small treasure chest of silver coins and a gold chain.
+Both he and Robertson are pictured in George Walter Born's Historic Florida Keys: An Illustrated History of Key West & the Keys, with Robertson holding a small treasure chest of silver coins and a gold chain.

 Deo Fisher mentioned one inaccuracy in the film.
 Her character played by Loretta Swit was cooking in the film and she commented that everyone that knew her knows she didn't cook.

 Technical and other

 The film's production company was Inter Planetary Productions.
 It was released on November 15, 1986.
 The DVD was released on February 10, 1998.